 Step on flagstone, in multiple places, to ensure stability.
 If the flagstone moves or rocks at all, it is unstable and, therefore, unsafe.
 Readjust sand levels as needed until flagstone lies flat and securely on the ground, no matter where you step on it.

-Step 10: Continue the process
+Step 10: Continue the process for a flagstone walkway

 Congratulate yourself on a job well done…then move on to the next one.
 Continue this process until all stones are set into the ground.